DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 _ED Note:_ That's right!
 You tell her, Rinne!!

+_TL Note:_ Oi, show some respect to cute elder girl.

 The elf occupied the edge of the bed, seeing which Rinne got up.